Research

 The sympathetic nervous system may play a key role in rendering the female cardiovascular system more susceptible to the detrimental effects of mental stress.

-Sex and Gender Differences in Cardiac Function
+Sex Differences in Cardiac Function

 Since left ventricular ejection fraction (LVEF) is routinely used in clinical decision making, it is vital to understand the variables that control cardiac contractility and its vulnerability to injury in postmenopausal women and older men.
 These insights are critical for the development of personalized age- and gender-based therapies.
 We therefore assess the impact of (patho)physiological factors contributing to sex- and age-related differences in cardiac function.
 Specifically, we investigate whether these sex-differences can be attributed to sex hormones and their receptors, differences in genetic predisposition, neurohumoral signalling, and gender-based lifestyle factors.
 Our studies use murine experimental models and diverse imaging techniques like positron-emissions tomography (PET), echocardiography, and cardiovascular magnetic resonance (cMR) imaging.
 Our ultimate goal is to improve and personalise gender-based treatments for the aging population.